From the airport to the city centre French Polynesia

 Don't think you're immune from road checks: while they don't exist on the islands, they are quite frequent in Tahiti.
 So watch your speed, and your blood-alcohol level.

-To fill up your tank, you'll find gas stations in Tahiti, as well as on most of the islands where car rental is available.
+To fill up your tank, you'll easily find gas stations in Tahiti, as well as on most of the islands where car rental is available.
 If not, you'll be billed for the fuel at the same time as the vehicle, so you don't have to worry about filling up.
 A special feature of French Polynesia is that all service stations in the territory are supposed to charge the same rates, set by decree.
 This is why they are never displayed.
 It's also worth noting that you don't have to help yourself, as a pump attendant is always on hand.

 As for parking, the only paying parking lots in the area are in Papeete: you can expect to pay from 100-150 XPF per hour.